Data Protection Notice for Committee Members

 - Date of birth

-- Other functions and roles in the context of the tasks of the relevant committee
+- Other functions and work relating to the tasks of the body in question

-- If applicable, so-called measures in accordance with the DFG Rules of Procedure for Dealing with Scientific Misconduct
+- Investigations and, where relevant, so-called measures in accordance with the DFG Rules of Procedure for Dealing with Scientific Misconduct

 IV.
 What are the purposes of the processing of my personal data and on what legal basis does this take place?